Ch3lLIST4/CTF-Writeups-2019/picoCTF-2019/Tapping.md

 ```
 $ nc 2019shell1.picoctf.com 37920
 .--. .. -.-. --- -.-. - ..-. { -- ----- .-. ... ...-- -.-. ----- -.. ...-- .---- ... ..-. ..- -. ...-- ----. -.... ----- ---.. ..... ....- ...-- ----. --... }

 ```

 The server returned a string with dots and dashes.
-And look at the format I was pretty sure it's morse code.
+And looking at the format, I was pretty sure it's morse code.

 ## Solutions